knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/index/TestIndexMutations.md

 When creating, updating and deleting files in the database, the appropriate changes in the indices will also be made.
 New file versions will overwrite older versions in the es index.

+## Index when creating files

+Files are indexed when added.

 To retrieve suggestions, we first create a document with a text file:

 [ ](- "#docId1=createDocument()")